jeremyfix/deeplearning_demos/README.md

 By default, we use it OpenCV for JPEG encoding the image we send over the network but if you want, you can also use TurboJPEG which requires an additional dependency:

     python3 -m pip install --user PyTurboJPEG

+you may also need to install the libturbojpeg :

+    sudo apt install libturbojpeg0-dev

 Then you can clone clone the repository:

 	git clone --recursive https://github.com/jeremyfix/deeplearning_demos.git